qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 ### Untie the knot

+There are two possible fixes for this.

+#### Separate ``textInput_value`` ``Event``

-The fix for this is to untie the updates of the text field from the updates of our ``Dynamic t Day``.
+One is to untie the updates of the text field from the updates of our ``Dynamic t Day``.
 Since, perhaps obviously to some of you, the text field doesn't need to be notified when it has a valid ``Day`` value entered.
 Since that value is, by definition, in the text field.

 If we refer back to our specification, such as it is, the only times when we will need to format a ``Day`` value into our text field are: